sumanjs/suman/README.md

 * "Just works"
 * Stick to Node core modules
 * Use stream APIs when possible
-* Provide a full-featured API that's easy to get started with and intuitive to use over the long-run.
+* Provide a full-featured, non-dumbed-down API that's easy to get started with, and intuitive to use over the long-run.

 # Suman features: